 Tickets for camel rides are $10 per person.
 Price includes 6% Kentucky sales tax.

-Camel rides are offered from mid-March through December, weather permitting.
+Camel rides are offered on select days throughout year, weather permitting.
 The specific dates and times vary by season, so check your daily schedule upon arrival.

 Yes!
 Our retired camel, Gomer, is on exhibit in the zoo with our llamas and alpacas.
 The zoo also offers Camel Encounters, where you can meet, feed, and take photos with our camels.
 Check our Camel Encounters schedule for details.

 These “ships of the desert” can survive for weeks and travel over 100 miles without food or water!

 Biblical Kind: camelid (also includes Bactrian camels, llamas, guanacos, alpacas, and vicunas)